iFixit/core-design/readme.md

 lerna publish
 ```

-The above command will automatically determine which packages should be published and prompt you to choose the new version.
+`lerna publish` will automatically determine which packages should be published and prompt you to choose the new version.
 In addition to publishing it will also add and push a commit with the changes necessary to reference the new version.
 See [lerna publish docs](https://github.com/lerna/lerna/tree/master/commands/publish#readme) for more info.